jameslan/libxml2-wasm/README.md

 brings benefits of both pure javascript implementation or native addons, and avoided their drawbacks:

-- Good performance: roughly same as the native addons, and much better than pure javascript implementations
+- Good performance: the string api has a comparable performance to the native addons, and much better than pure javascript implementations;
+the buffer api(no string conversion) has an impressive performance in the benchmark.
 - Better compatibility: don't need to compile to every platform, nodeJs version, or dependency libraries(e.g. glibc); and supports browsers too.
 - Comprehensive functionality(To be finished): backed by libxml2,